openendurance/.github/profile/README.md

 - Developers
 - Devops engineers
 - Graphic designers and UX folks
+- Security experts
 - Writers to help with documentation and requirements
 - Writers to help with marketing copy and web content
-- Social media experts to help with social media efforts
+- Social media experts to help with awareness efforts
 - Legal counsel specializing in open source software

 Note that we're building an ecosystem of tools, so where your time is best spent depends on what you like to do.
 For example, we need UI/UX help building out our design system and developer help with our core SDK./ For a look at everything we're working on, check out the repositories below or the [OEI Roadmap](https://github.com/orgs/openendurance/projects/4/views/1).